Leeson House: Facilities

 The main house is Grade II listed and dates back to the early 19th century.
 It provides accommodation for up to 60 students plus staff, two dining rooms, two lounges, games/conference hall, changing room/drying room and a separate teaching block with fully equipped field laboratory, a library and two classrooms.
 The centre has seven acres of private grounds that contain a wide variety of habitats including three ponds, meadows and woodland areas.
 There is also a bird hide, games field and a small campsite.
 Deer and badgers are frequent visitors to the grounds and a healthy population of newts reside in the ponds.

 Activities

-Leeson House runs field study and outdoor education courses for pupils between reception to A level, offering activities tailored for each school.
+Leeson House runs field study and outdoor education courses for pupils from reception to A level, offering activities tailored for each school.